shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-seasonality-overview.md

 initially reviewed for accuracy 6 months after implementation.
 If all remains correct, an annual review will be conducted unless forecasting issues arise due to seasonal changes.

-<a href="anatomy-of-the-capacity-dashboard-page.md"
-class="link">Anatomy of the Capacity Dashboard Page</a>